-- (a) the written notice (proposed study) for the study will have been received by each person to whom it is required to be given; and - (b) each public notice (proposed study) required to be given will have come to the attention of the persons to whom it is directed.
+(a) the written notice (proposed study) for the study will have been received by each person to whom it is required to be given; and occupier, of land or a place that is a licence area under the Forestry Act 1959, includes a plantation licensee and a plantation sublicensee for the licence area under that Act.

-owner, of an area, means the person for the time being entitled to receive the rent for the area or who would be entitled to receive the rent for it if it were let to a tenant for rent.
+(b) each public notice (proposed study) required to be given will have come to the attention of the persons to whom it is directed owner, of an area, means the person for the time being entitled to receive the rent for the area or who would be entitled to receive the rent for it if it were let to a tenant for rent.